datacontroller/docs.datacontroller.io/docs/dci-deploysas9.md

 !!! note
     Anyone in this admin group will have unrestricted access to Data Controller!

-After you click submit, the stored process will run, configure the staging area and create the library tables (as datasets).
+After you click submit, the Stored Process will run, configure the staging area and create the library tables (as datasets).

 At this point you can already open the app (demo version).